Gerhard von Schwerin: World War I

 Gerhard von Schwerin was born to a Prussian aristocratic family in 1899.
 His father was a civil official in the Prussian State Government.
 At the age of 15 he entered the military cadet school at Koslin.
-Joining the Prussian Army's 2nd Foot Guards Regiment as a Fahnrich (commissioned officer cadet), he subsequently transferred to the 2nd (1st Pomeranian) Grenadier Regiment.
+Joining the Prussian Army's 2nd Foot Guards Regiment as a Fähnrich (commissioned officer cadet), he subsequently transferred to the 2nd (1st Pomeranian) Grenadier Regiment.

 He saw action with the infantry on both the Eastern and Western fronts in 1918 whilst still a teenager, serving as a company commander and battalion adjutant.
 He was wounded in action on 26 September 1918, and hospitalized until the war's end in November 1918.
 In 1918 he was awarded the Iron Cross for gallantry in action, both 2nd Class and 1st Class.

 Inter-war years

 Schwerin was discharged from the army in 1920.
 He spent the following two years engaged in a managerial business apprenticeship with a coffee import firm in Bremen, and a petroleum company in Berlin.
 In 1922 he rejoined the Reichswehr as a professional soldier, being commissioned with the rank of lieutenant into the Prussian Army's Infantry Regiment No.1.
 In 1931 he joined Infantry Regiment No.18 in Paderborn.
 He was promoted to captain in June 1933.
 From 1933 to 1935 he attended the General Staff course at the Prussian Military Academy in Berlin.

 Whilst Schwerin was at the academy the German Chancellor Adolf Hitler seized autocratic governing power in a paramilitary political revolution in Berlin, abolished the Weimar Republic state with the passing into law of the Enabling Act of 1933, and declared an ideological militarist dictatorship described as the Third Reich, fundamentally altering the post-World War political order in Europe.

 In October 1938 Schwerin was promoted to the rank of major.
 At the end of the 1930s he was a staff-officer with Oberkommando des Heeres (Supreme High Command on the German Army).